LAST Conference 2017 highlights. What is LAST Conference Melbourne? Find out in this highlights video.

 This is a mini-conference, aimed at people who are working with Lean, Agile, or Systems Thinking techniques.
 The primary audience is drawn from the communities in Melbourne and other cities, although you’re also welcome if you are from out of town.
 The event aims to be participatory, and collaborative.
 Workshops, activities, and discussions are favoured ahead of one person speaking at the front of the room in front of a slide deck.

 The event is run by practitioners from the Australian agile community.
-2018 will be the seventh edition of the Melbourne edition, the third time for Sydney, and the second time the event will be held in Brisbane and Canberra.
+2019 will be the eighth edition of the Melbourne edition, the fourth time for Sydney, and the third time the event will be held in Brisbane and Canberra.

 Have a look at this highlights clip from LAST Conference MEL in 2017…

 Read a post about our single day format in 2019, and the new innovation that goes with this.

 - Our main goal is to provide an affordable, accessible and valuable day for people in Melbourne to come, learn and inspire themselves to improve in their careers.

 - To increase knowledge, understanding and capability of lean, agile and systems thinking principles and practices in our community of practitioners in Melbourne (and in other cities).